mkabilov/logical_backup/README.md

   set of tables to backup.
 LBT attempts to create one if it doesn't exist, defining it `FOR ALL TABLES`.
 If you need only a subset of tables you should create the corresponding publication beforehand.

-* **sendStatusOnCommit**
-  Determines whether to send the standby status message to the server on every commit.
-The server will act on a status message by adjusting the WAL position of the data that is confirmed to be written by the client, resulting in faster recycling of the old segments; however, in the case of multiple small transactions sending the status after recording the commit results in significant communication overhead.
-Given that the client sends those status message every 10 seconds, we don't recommend enabling this option unless you know exactly what you are doing.

 * **initialBasebackup**
   If set to true, LBT will trigger the initial basebackup for all tables in the publication at startup.
 This feature could be useful to